7 Strategies for Planting Healthy Reproductive Churches

 3. Do I have to have a seminary degree to be considered for church planting?

-For those who have not completed formal training, we will require a plan for working toward it.
-Whatever you’re training level, we recruit planters who have clearly developed set of doctrinal beliefs that align with our movement, and who want to be part of our mission to plant healthy, reproductive churches throughout the Rocky Mountain West.
+No. However sufficient training is required to handle God's Word well and to lead a congregation wisely.
+Whatever your training level, we recruit planters who have clearly developed a set of doctrinal beliefs that align with our movement, evidence the 16 building blocks needed in a planting couple, exhibit a clear sense of call and desire to be part of our mission to plant healthy, reproductive churches throughout the Rocky Mountain West.

 4. Do I have to raise support?